Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-business-process-flow-and-business-rules.md

 # Lab 02.2: Business Process Flows and Business Rules

+## Lab Scenario

 In this lab you will enhance the data model and improve the app behavior by adding a business process flow and a business rule.

-## What you will learn

-  - How to identify stages in a Business Process Flow (BPF)

-  - How to create and use a BPF

-  - How to use a business rule to implement logic

-## High-level lab steps
+## Lab Objectives

-  - Exercise 1 – Create BPF lifecycle of problem report
+- Exercise 1 : Create BPF lifecycle of problem report

-      - Route

-      - Fix

-      - Resolved

-  - Exercise 2 – Business rule to not allow close without resolution
+- Exercise 2 : Business rule to not allow close without resolution

 ## Prerequisites

 * Must have completed **Lab 02.1: Data model and model-driven app**

-## Detailed steps

 ### Exercise 1: Create business process flow